Department website: http://medicine.hsc.wvu.edu/pt

 PT 714.
 Foundational Science 1.
 4 Hours.

-An Introduction to and treatment.
+An introduction to basic sciences fundamental to physical therapist diagnosis and treatment.
 Areas of study include genetics, embryology, histology, pathology, and immunology.

 PT 715.
 Evidence Based Physical Therapy 1.
 3 Hours.